ironhack-labs/lab-mongoose-movies/README.md

 At this point, we have implemented all the basic CRUD actions for the Celebrity model in our app.
 Nice work!

-Now that we've done all this good work, it's time to do it all over again, but for the Movie model.
+Now that we've done all this good work, it's time to add the Movie model.
 After all, what's the point of having all these celebrities if we can't make up fake movies to cast them in?

-We are going to create a `Movie` model and implement all the same CRUD actions for this model as well.
-Don't worry, it's really much easier the second time around.
+We are going to create a `Movie` model and implement some CRUD actions for this model as well.
+Also, each Movie has a cast where we will have a relation to our Celebrities.

 ## Iteration #7: The `Movie` Model
 Let's jump right in.